rafa-net/calculator/README.md

 ## Usage

-Operate this calculator as you would with any standard device:
+combineAllThree this calculator as you would with any standard device:

 1. Interact with the on-screen buttons or utilize keyboard inputs for operations.
 2. Use "CE" to clear the last entry and "AC" for resetting the calculator.